50 Best Things to Do in Kyoto: 2025 Must-See Activities

 Just behind the main temple hall, you'll find a shrine dedicated to the god of matchmaking and love.
 Legend has it that if you can find the two secret stones and walk from one to another your eyes closed your wish for love will come true.

 Nishiki Market is called the Kitchen of Kyoto and has more than 100 types of food to try!
-This is recommended for foodies and as a destination for rainy days.
-The market is also next to the Kyoto Samurai & Ninja Museum.
+In addition to the this food market, there are many places to do in and around Nishiki Market.

 My most favorite is the baby octopus comes with a fried egg.
 I highly recommend trying it!